-Deviation coding will be applied to age and type of target (age, young adults = -1, older adults = 1; type of target: previously seen images = 1, distractors = -1).
-In addition, two a priori orthogonal contrasts will be applied to valence.
-This statistical method is recommended for testing accurate predictions when an independent variable has more than two modalities without increasing Type 1 errors (Schad et al., 2020).
-A quadratic contrast applied to valence will allow us to compare performance for both positive and negative images to performance for neutral images (positive images = 1; neutral images = -2).
-Moreover, a linear contrast applied to valence will allow us to compare performance for negative images = 1; neutral images = -1; neutral images = 0).
-Thus, thanks to the quadratic contrast applied to valence we will be able to test for the existence of an emotional bias in young and older adults in item memory and item-context memory (i.e., proposition (a) of each of our three hypotheses): the analysis of the interaction effect between the linear contrast applied to valence and age will allow us to test the existence of an age-related positivity effect in item memory and item-context memory (i.e., proposition (b) of each of our three hypotheses).
+two modalities without increasing Type 1 errors (Schad et al., 2020).
+A quadratic contrast applied to valence will allow us to compare performance for both positive and negative images to performance for neutral images (positive images = 1; negative images = 1; neutral images = -2).
+Moreover, a linear contrast applied to valence will allow us to compare performance for positive images to performance for negative images (positive images = 1; negative images = -1; neutral images = 0).
+Thus, thanks to the quadratic contrast applied to valence we will be able to test for the existence of an emotional bias in young and older adults in item memory and item-context memory (i.e, proposition (a) of each of our three hypotheses); the analysis of the interaction effect between the linear contrast applied to valence and age will allow us to test the existence of an age-related positivity effect in item memory and item-context memory (i.e., proposition (b) of each of our three hypotheses).